MELISSA BLOCK, HOST:

 YDSTIE: That makes Fed officials worry that the decline is not going to be durable, that the unemployment rate could rise again and that keeps them from removing stimulus, something many Republican lawmakers and presidential candidates have urged them to do out of concern for inflation.

 While Fed officials acknowledged today that higher oil and gasoline prices might boost inflation, they said the increase would be temporary.
-Crosner says, right now, concern about inflation is not likely to move the Fed off its current course.
+Kroszner says right now, concern about inflation is not likely to move the Fed off its current course.

 YDSTIE: Investors in the financial markets took the Fed's subtle hints about the improving economy to heart.
 They drove stock prices sharply higher and pushed long term interest rates to their highest level this year, though rates remain near historic lows.

 John Ydstie, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.